North Devon Football League

-The North Devon Football League is a football competition based in England.
-It was established in 1904.
-The top division of this league, which is the Premier Division, sits at level 12 of the English football league system and is a feeder to the new Devon Football League since 2019, and prior to that, the South West Peninsula League.
+The North Devon Football League is a football competition based in England, established in 1904.
+The top division of this league, the Premier Division, operates at level 12 of the English football league system and has been a feeder to the Devon Football League since 2019, and previously, the South West Peninsula League.
 The North Devon Gazette sponsors the league and so the full, sponsored name of the league is the North Devon Gazette Football League.